dereuromark/cakephp-ide-helper/docs/code-completion/index.md

         return $this->alpha;
     }

-    ...
+    // ...

 }
 ```

-### Custom path for files
+## Custom Path for Files

-Using Configure key `'IdeHelper.codeCompletionPath'` you can use a custom path in your project if needed.
+Using the Configure key `'IdeHelper.codeCompletionPath'` you can use a custom
+path in your project.
 This way the files can be added to version control.